 Erin plays the violin and is well along her way to a music performance career.
 Unschooled from the get-go, she chose to attend our local tiny public high school part-time beginning in the fall of 2008 while commuting monthly to Calgary for violin lessons.
 She spent her “Grade 12” year living independently in Montreal, finally getting access to the kind of rich weekly musical experiences (lessons, orchestra, ensembles) she had never been able to get in our small remote locale.
 She now has a BMus in violin performance from McGill University and will be attending grad school at New England Conservatory of Music in Boston.

 Noah is our computer guru.
 He enjoys tinkering with scripts and files and hardware, avidly follows the computer game development industry and is completely at home with modding, html, on-line communities and digital media of all sorts.
 He also plays the viola and for years sang baritone in a fabulous youth choir called Corazón.
 Noah began attending school full-time in Grade 11.
-In the fall of 2014 he headed off to Simon Fraser University in Surrey, BC, where he is pursuing a BSc in human-computer interactions at the School of Interactive Arts and Technology.
+In the fall of 2014 he headed off to Simon Fraser University in Surrey, BC, where he is pursuing a BSc in the area of human-computer interactions at the School of Interactive Arts and Technology.

 Sophie began school full-time in Grade 8 and discovered a love of academic challenge and a particular interest in STEM fields.
 At 15 she was craving more than our local school had to offer, so she moved an hour and a half away from home to live semi-independently while attending the larger high school in Nelson where she had access to labs and classrooms with fellow-students studying at her level.
 She excelled academically at the new school, and has also excelled when it comes to living on her own.
-She is off to study engineering at UBC this year.
+She is off to study mechanical engineering at UBC this year.

 Fiona is a violinist and ballet dancer who has continued with a mish-mash of unschooling, online schooling and part-time regular schooling over the past few years.
 A lifetime of trying to keep up with her super bright siblings has made Fiona a pretty precocious kid.
 She is entering full-time school in the fall of 2016 taking an even split of Grade 10 and 11 courses.